trade-tariff/trade-tariff-lambdas-fpo-search/README.md

 % python train.py --help
 ```
 ```
-usage: train.py [-h] [--digits DIGITS] [--limit LIMIT] [--force]
+usage: train.py [-h] [--digits DIGITS] [--limit LIMIT] [--force] [--learning-rate LEARNING_RATE] [--max-epochs MAX_EPOCHS] [--device {auto,cpu,mps,cuda}]

 Train an FPO classification model.

 options:
-  -h, --help       show this help message and exit --digits DIGITS  how many digits to train the model to --limit LIMIT    limit the training data to this many entries to speed up development testing --force          force the regeneration of source data and embeddings
+  -h, --help            show this help message and exit --digits DIGITS       how many digits to train the model to --limit LIMIT         limit the training data to this many entries to speed up development testing --force               force the regeneration of source data and embeddings --learning-rate LEARNING_RATE
+                        the learning rate to train the network with --max-epochs MAX_EPOCHS
+                        the maximum number of epochs to train the network for --device {auto,cpu,mps,cuda}
+                        the torch device to use for training. 'auto' will try to select the best device available.
 ```

 ### Inference